kantorset/MexPackUnpack/README.md

 ## Unsupported MATLAB/Octave types
-Passing cell arrays from MATLAB/Octave to C++ is not currently supported, but creating cell arrays in MATLAB/Octave from C++ is supported as described above.
+Passing cell arrays from MATLAB/Octave to C++ is not currently supported (with the exception of cell arrays of strings), but creating cell arrays in MATLAB/Octave from C++ is supported as described above.
 Only 1D, 2D, and 3D arrays are currently supported.
+Note that in all cases when we say MATLAB/Octave "strings", we mean arrays of characters.
+Before Matlab 2018 this was the only option.
+Now there is a separate string type in post-2018 matlab that is not an array of characters.
+For backwards compatibility this newer style string is not supported.

 ## Why not MATLAB C++ API
 Since 2018a MATLAB has an alternate C++ based interface that is different than the C API used by earlier matlab versions and octave.
 I have stuck with wrapping the C interface for backwards compatibility with older matlab installations and octave.